mfthomps/Labtainers/docs/labdesigner.md

               'matchlast'   - only results from the latest timestamped set are evaluated.
               'matchacross' - The answertag must name a result, and that result must occur in a timestamped set that differs from the set in which the resulttag occurs.
-                            - note: 'matchacross' cannot be used within the boolean expression defined below.
+                              Note: 'matchacross' cannot be used within the boolean expression defined below.
+              'is_true'     - The goal is true if the value of the resulttag is true, e.g., from a "CONTAINS" field type in the result.config
+              'is_false'    - The goal is true if the value of the resulttag is not true, e.g., from a "CONTAINS" field type in the result.config
               'boolean'     - The goal value is computed from a boolean expression consisting of goal_id's and boolean operators, ("and", "or", "and_not", "or_not", and "not"), and parenthisis for precedence.